MoranLeven/RouterControl/README.md

-# 🚀 WiFi Router User Traffic Controller
+# 🚀 WiFi Router User Traffic Controller (⚠️Support's only TPLink router)

 Take full control of your WiFi network with this powerful Python-based router traffic manager! 🛜💻